Updated: Feb 3

 Accentuate the positives —

 Make sure all of the information in your D&B file is up-to-date and accurate.
-You can do this at no charge by going to http://iUpdate.dnb.com and registering for access to your company's credit file.
+You can do this at no charge by registering for access to your company's credit file using a free DUNS Manager.
 It usually takes less than 15 minutes to register and submit your updates, but it can benefit your business now and in the future.
 Pay especially close attention to any data that you don't recognize as ever being associated to you or your company.
 Misrepresented or data incorrectly assigned to your company can do more harm than good.

 You should also make sure to always make purchases using an account established in the business name.
 Instead of just dropping by the store to pay for something as a point-of-sale transaction, go online to create a business account, pay for your purchase, and use the "pick up in store" option.
 This helps to establish a business relationship with your supplier that can have multiple benefits, such as being offered credit terms later or having that transaction reported to the corporate credit bureaus.